-When you place your boots near a source of heat, like a fireplace, heat register, or even under a blast of hot air from a vehicle heater, you essentially dry out the leather to a point from which it cannot recover, causing shrinkage and wrinkling.
+If boots are placed near a source of heat, like a fireplace, heat register, or even under a blast of hot air from a vehicle heater, the leather can dry out to a point from which it cannot recover, causing shrinkage and wrinkling.
 This change in the leather leads to delamination of rubber rands and even potential sole delamination.
 (Delamination here simply means a separating of two components held together by boot cement.)

 If your leather boots are wet on the outside do not worry, this is the primary purpose of hiking boots - to protect you from the elements!
 Outdoor wetness is completely normal and fine.
-Just let the boots dry naturally in open air and they will be fine.
+Simply let the boots dry naturally in open air and they will be fine.
 Once every few months use a quality leather conditioner approved for use with Gore-Tex membranes (if you have a boot with Gore-Tex) and ensure a proper level of hydration (not too much, not too little).
 Please also be careful of leather conditioners that contain chemicals which can delaminate the cement used to attach rubber rands to leather uppers (select models only).
 We recommend Hydrobloc Spray (split grains and nubucks) or Hydrobloc Cream (full grains).

 If you step into a deep stream or experience heavy rain and the insides of your boots become wet, do not use heat to dry them out on the inside.
 Instead, use (a) the open air to naturally dry with time, (b) newspaper, which acts as a sort of sponge absorbing moisture, or (c) a Peet boot dryer, which uses room temperature air to dry the boots more quickly.
 Do not let the boots sit long without addressing moisture inside of the boot as this may allow for the formation of mold.
 The same can be said of excessive foot moisture caused by sweating, especially with leather-lined boots.